 - Extra teeth – sometimes extra teeth are present in the bone between erupted teeth and are unable to erupt.

-The gap may close by itself
+Gapped teeth may close by themselves

 In many cases gapped front teeth in the upper jaw close by themselves, the baby teeth start to erupt between the ages of six and nine months.
 At this early age, the front teeth could be gapped and the maxillary labial fraenum attached low to the gum.
 By the time the child reaches its first birthday, the fraenum has probably shortened, and the eruption of more teeth have closed any gaps.
 If the second (adult) front teeth are gapped, the eruption of molars (flat, grinding teeth located further back in the jaw) help to ‘crowd’ the front teeth together.

 - Self-consciousness – some people may feel embarrassed, and be reluctant to smile with parted lips.